 Even before the COVID-19 crisis hit, forward-thinking companies were moving towards unified communications as a flexible, cost-efficient way of supporting real-time communication and collaboration among their increasingly remote-working teams.
-Now, at a time when remote working is at its peak, many organisations are coming to realise that the benefits of a solid, integrated UC strategy go much further than supporting collaboration, and that they can actually enhance the security of their networks and users.
+Now, at a time when remote working is at its peak, many organizations are coming to realize that the benefits of a solid, integrated UC strategy go much further than supporting collaboration, and that they can actually enhance the security of their networks and users.

 The security concerns with UC

-Before the coronavirus pandemic forced organisations around the world to quickly adopt wholesale remote working, a survey by Ribbon revealed that just 43% of US companies with more than 1,000 employees had invested in traditional UC systems.
+Before the coronavirus pandemic forced organizations around the world to quickly adopt wholesale remote working, a survey by Ribbon revealed that just 43% of US companies with more than 1,000 employees had invested in traditional UC systems.
 That meant there were 57% of such companies that were unsure about UC as a business-enhancement solution.
 Those companies, it found, were concerned about transitioning to new technologies like SIP Trunks and Hosted Telephony as they anticipated potential disruption to their business operations, due to both setup snags and concerns around compliance and security.

 The thinking goes that there’s a tendency for people to trust more in what they can see.
-Many organisations hold on to the belief that hardware-based systems are safer because they can see them working, and having on-premise solutions gives them more control over the physical hardware, its security and its application.
+Many organizations hold on to the belief that hardware-based systems are safer because they can see them working, and having on-premise solutions gives them more control over the physical hardware, its security and its application.
 But in reality, hosted UC systems can actually be the more secure solution when it comes to keeping teams connected and supporting collaboration.